weihan1/transientangelo/README.md

 │   ├── hotdog
 │   └── lego
 ```
 Side note: when you are running the training script for the captured dataset, you will need the camera intrinsics called `intrinsics.npy`, which are located in the Dropbox.
 In the config, you need to set `config.datatset.intrinsics` to the path where you install the intrinsics.
+The intrinsics are the same for each captured scene.

 ## 👨‍🍳 Usage